Ranalda Tsosie, Interdisciplinary Doctoral Student

 As a prospective student seeking an environmental chemistry program, what first caught Tsosie’s attention about the University of Montana (UM) was the research that was being done in the chemistry department.
 Although she is no longer solely in that department, she still calls it home.

-The Individual Interdisciplinary program was a good fit for Tsosie because it allowed her to combine her interests in chemistry, environmental studies, and geosciences.
+The Doctoral Interdisciplinary Studies program was a good fit for Tsosie because it allowed her to combine her interests in chemistry, environmental studies, and geosciences.
 “Everything that I have studied can be applied to multiple areas.
 This degree program has allowed me to understand a certain issue from multiple perspectives and provide feedback.”

 “I was really drawn to UM because of the close proximity to other Native lands, and the funding for Indigenous graduate students was phenomenal,” Tsosie said.
 Additionally, she was interested in working with Dr. Edward Rosenberg “because of his previous work with the development of advanced materials for metal ion separations and recovery from acid mine leaches, drainages and industrial waste streams.
 I wanted to develop a solution to the mine legacy’s contamination of water in my home community and my Nation (Diné).”